MAKE YOUR FREE

-Making a New Mexico Healthcare Power of Attorney
+New Mexico Medical Power of Attorney

-A New Mexico Healthcare Power of Attorney is a legal document that gives a person or entity the authority to make healthcare decisions on your behalf, such as accepting or refusing a specific medical treatment, if you cannot do so.
+A New Mexico Medical Power of Attorney is a legal document that gives a person or entity the authority to make healthcare decisions on your behalf, such as accepting or refusing a specific medical treatment, if you cannot do so.

 The individual giving permission is called the "principal," and the individuals or entities receiving powers are called the "agents."
 Designed for residents of New Mexico, our Power of Attorney for health care can be used in Bernalillo County, Dona Ana County, Santa Fe County, and in all other parts of the state.
 All New Mexico Healthcare PoA forms from Rocket Lawyer can be fully personalized for your specific situation.
 As a result of this official document, your agent will be able to offer verification to healthcare providers and other parties that they can make choices for you.